reeddunkle/reeddunkle.github.io/_posts/2016-04-28-Intro-Closures-Python.md

 ### Final comments

-I'm left feeling that I'm spent all of the above time focusing on useless examples, not teaching anything useful.
-This is partly (or mostly) because I am new to all of this myself, and I don't know enough to appreciate these power of these tools.
+I'm left feeling that I've spent all of the above time focusing on useless examples, not teaching anything useful.
+This is partly (or mostly) because I am new to all of this myself, and I don't know enough to appreciate the power of these tools.

 That said, I _know_ that, conceptually, the reason closures are powerful is because of the additional layer of abstraction they grant us.
 I hope that makes sense, conceptually.
 We can make a function that takes a number and multiplies it by ten.
 Or we can make a function that lets us create other functions to accomplish various aspects of a given task.